-When Buddhism was introduced to Japan from China via Korea in the year 538, that marked the beginning of the Asuka period.
-Only a handful of buildings from this era survive to this day, most outstanding is the Horyu-ji complex in Ikaruga, two train stations away from Nara.
+Only a handful of buildings from the Asuka era survive to this day, among which the most outstanding is the Horyu-ji complex in Ikaruga, two train stations away from Nara.
 First constructed in 607, only the pagoda survived a devastating fire in 670 when much of the complex was burned down.
 The complex was rebuilt in 711.
 Major fires in 990, 1435, and 1949 damaged large parts of the complex, but Horyu-ji’s status ensured hasty restoration each time.
 The pagoda is now one of the oldest wooden structures in the world.

 The remains of a few Buddhist structures that predate even Horyu-ji can be found in Asuka, 25 km south of Nara and the site of the capital of its namesake period.
 Those structures were highly resemble of buildings from the same period in China and Korea.
 A century later, Horyu-ji had imbued those foreign influences with local characteristics, and the result was the first sign of a branch of Buddhism that’s unique to Japan.